Manaslu Circuit Trek

 • Light shoes or sandals for teahouses

-• Optional gaiters in snowy sections
+• Optional gaiters in snowy conditions

 Sleeping and Trekking Gear